andremmvgabriel/logging-cpp/README.md

 ## 3. Basic logs

-To write a log, the user only has to call the write_log function, as following:
+To write a log, the user only has to call the log function, as following:

 ``` cpp
 #include "logging.hpp"